Sundays

 We’re are part of the Church of England (Anglican) within the Diocese of Guildford.
 We are a ‘middle of the road’ sort of church and offer a variety of worship styles from 1662 Book of Common Prayer to Contemporary Worship at TGIS.
 In fact, we aim to offer something for everyone.
 Our main services on a Sunday happen at 8am (which is always Traditional Book of Common Prayer Communion without hymns) and 10am (which uses contemporary language and involves singing).

-Because we are lucky enough to have TWO parish Churches, we ‘ring the changes’ by alternating where are 8am and 10am services are held.
-It’s a good idea to arrive a little early so that you can have a look round the church and have a chat with one of our sidespeople who are there to welcome and help you.
+Because we are lucky enough to have TWO parish Churches, we ‘ring the changes’ by alternating where our services are held.
+It’s a good idea to arrive a little early so that you can have a look around the church and have a chat with one of our welcome team who are there to greet and help you.

-When you arrive the sidespeople will give you a service booklet, hymn book (if needed) and a copy of The Pulse – our weekly news sheet.
+When you arrive the Welcome Team will give you a service booklet, hymn book (if needed) and maybe our own Parish Hymn book.
 The service booklet helps you to follow what’s happening.
 At our TGIS services, all our hymns are projected on to a wall for all to see.
 Just ask if you’ve got any questions.
-We always offer refreshments after our 10am services – we would love you to stay and introduce yourself.
+We always offer refreshments after our services – we would love you to stay and introduce yourself.

 Where should I sit?